exposit/pythia-oracle/README.md

 Grab a fresh download, unzip, then copy (don't move) your save folder in.
 Run the program; if you get any errors, read them.
 Some file names may have changed.

 If all else fails, delete the contents of the save folder and make a new game.
 Then copy your save game files into the new game directory, overwriting as prompted.
-You can also NOT overwrite the config.txt file, leaving it in the new game generated state, and just set your variable manually by opening the file up in a text editor.
+You can also skip overwriting the config.txt file, leaving it in the new game generated state, and just set your variable manually by opening the file up in a text editor or setting them as you play.

 #### Customization/Setup